LLVMParty/RemillWorkshop/README.md

 #### Windows

-Because the host filesystem is mounted inside the container you need to configure Git to not automatically convert line endings:
+Because the host filesystem is mounted inside the container you _may_ need to configure Git to not automatically convert line endings:

 ```sh
 git config --global core.autocrlf false